Northwest Nazarene University is committed to preparing ministry leaders for the twenty-first century.

 - Ministry in the Church of the Nazarene - 4 years of service

-This program is available to all undergraduate students entering NNU who select a major and a minor within the School of Theology & Christian Ministries and who plan on vocational ministry within the Church of the Nazarene.
+This program is available to all undergraduate students entering NNU who select a major and a minor within the College of Theology & Christian Ministries and who plan on vocational ministry within the Church of the Nazarene.
 To qualify for the Ministerial Scholarship in subsequent years, students must achieve Ministerial Standing (an annual formative process that involves student-faculty interviews, building an electronic portfolio, and ministry experience).

 In addition to this excellent scholarship opportunity, there are literally scores of other departmental scholarships available to undergraduates through both the Departments of Religion and Philosophy.
 Applications for these undergraduate scholarships are made through the School of Theology & Christian Ministries each Spring semester.